Adarsha-Rimal/first/README.md

 # first
-this is my first repositiry
+this is my first repositiry.
+author=adarsha rimal